Battle of Sauchieburn: Father and son

 The battle went badly for the Royalists.
 Persistent legends, based on the highly coloured and unreliable accounts of sixteenth-century chroniclers such as Adam Abell, Robert Lindsay of Pitscottie, John Lesley, and George Buchanan, claim that James III was assassinated at Milltown, near Bannockburn, soon after the battle.
 There is no contemporary evidence to support this account, nor the allegation that he fled the battle, nor the tale that his assassin impersonated a priest in order to approach James.

 Pitscottie provided a story that, on the eve of the battle, his ancestor David Lord Lindsay of the Byres presented James III with a "great grey horse" that would carry him faster than any other horse into or away from the battle.
 Unfortunately, the horse threw the King during the battle, and James III was either killed in the fall, or was finished off by enemy soldiers.
+The sword of Robert the Bruce and a chest of the old king's treasure was recovered from the battlefield by Walter Simpson.

-The Duke of Rothesay ascended to the throne, and reigned as King James IV for 25 years.
+The Duke of Rothesay was crowned at Scone Abbey at the end of June, and reigned as King James IV for 25 years.
 James IV bore intense guilt for the indirect role which he had played in the death of his father.
 He decided to do penance for his sin, constantly wearing an iron belt around his waist, next to the skin, to which he added weight every year throughout his life.

 The battlefield is currently under research to be inventoried and protected by Historic Scotland, under the Scottish Historical Environment Policy of 2009.